ilyagr/lima/website/content/en/docs/Config/_index.md

 For all the configuration items, see <https://github.com/lima-vm/lima/blob/master/examples/default.yaml>.

-You can edit the configuration file with the `limactl edit` command.
+You can edit the configuration for your VM with the `limactl edit` command.
 It lives in `~/.lima/VM_NAME/lima.yml` by default.

 The current default spec:
 - OS: Ubuntu